-Figure 12.4 Sticky Prices and Falling Demand in the Labor and Goods Market In both (a) and (b), demand shifts left from D_0 to D_1 .
+Figure 25.4 Sticky Prices and Falling Demand in the Labor and Goods Market In both (a) and (b), demand shifts left from D_0 to D_1 .
 However, the wage in (a) and the price in (b) do not immediately decline.
-In (a), the quantity demanded of labor at the original wage (W_0) is Q_0 , but with the new demand curve for labor (D_1) , it will be Q_1 .
+In (a), the quantity demanded of labor at the original wage (W0) is Q_0 , but with the new demand curve for labor (D_1), it will be Q_1 .
+Similarly, in (b), the quantity demanded of goods at the original price (P_0) is Q_0 , but at the new demand curve (D_1) it will be Q_1 .
 Similarly, in (b), the quantity demanded of goods at the original price (P_0) is Q_0 , but at the new demand curve (D_1) it will be Q_1 .
 An excess supply of labor will exist, which we call unemployment.
 An excess supply of goods will also exist, where the quantity demanded is substantially less than the quantity supplied.
 Thus, sticky wages and sticky prices, combined with a drop in demand, bring about unemployment and recession.